Charles Rathbone Low

-Charles Rathbone Low FRGS (1837–1918) was a British officer of the Indian Navy and writer.
+Lieutenant Charles Rathbone Low FRGS (1837 – 1918) was an Indian Navy officer and writer.

 Background

 The son of Major John Handcock Low of the East India Company and of the 39th Bengal Native Infantry, he was born in Dublin, in 1837.

 His father was killed in 1849 at Rajmahal.
 He was born in 1805, the youngest son of William John Low of Lowville, County Galway, and his wife the Hon.
 Sophie Hamilton, daughter of Richard Hamilton, 4th Viscount Boyne; he married Emily Revell in 1830, and she died in 1847.
 He married again, in 1848, to Clementina Clara Jane Hockley, daughter of Joseph Hockley.

 William Low, who served with the 67th Regiment of Foot, was the son of Nathaniel Low(e) of Lowville, who married Jane Handcock.
 She was the daughter of Robert Handcock, brother of Dean Richard Hancock, and his wife Jane Blackburne.

 Life

 Charles Rathbone Low was taken to India when a few months old, and attended school in Simla.
 He returned to live in England at the age of seven, and was orphaned.

 Low joined the East India Company's Navy in 1853, and took part in the suppression of piracy and slave trading in the Indian and China Seas, the Persian Gulf, the Red Sea, and off the East Coast of Africa.
 He wrote in his History of the Indian Navy of serving in the HCS Mahi; he was a midshipman on her from 1855, and rose to the rank of lieutenant.

 When the Navy was closed down in 1863, Low became a professional writer, in England.
 He was the first Librarian and Assistant Secretary of the Royal United Service Institution, 1865–68.
 He represented the Indian Navy at the Jubilee Service of Empress Victoria, 1887 and other royal events.